AhmadElsagheer/Competitive-programming-library/graphs/traversal/articulation-points-and-bridges.md

 ##### DFS Spanning Tree

-Any graph can be converted to a DFS spanning tree which is a tree with two types of edges:
+Any graph can be converted to a DFS spanning tree which is a tree with two types of directed edges:

-1. Tree edges: direct edges from _u_ to _v_. _u_ is visited before _v_ and _u_ is the direct parent of _v_.
+1. Tree edges: edges from _u_ to one of its children _v_. _u_ is visited before _v_ and _u_ is the direct parent of _v_.
 2. Back edges: edges from _u_ to one of its ancestors _v_. _v_ is visited before _u_.

-A single graph may have many different DFS spanning trees.
+A graph may have many different DFS spanning trees.
 To construct any of them, pick an arbitrary node and visit all the nodes one by one:

 - When the edge leads from EXPLORED node to UNVISITED node, then this edge is a tree edge.